-There’s plenty of research that shows that owning a dog can be helpful to humans who struggle with anxiety.
-What if your dog is the one who seems to have an anxiety disorder, though?
+There’s plenty of research that shows that owning a dog can be helpful to humans who struggle with feeling uneasy.
+What if your dog is the one who seems to have these feelings, though?

 Yes, dogs can struggle with anxiety, too.